InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 tests without legacy options, migration to v5 is complete.

 Support for for pre-20160229 `VXL_VERSION_DATE_FULL` system installed versions of VXL has been removed.
+VXL now supports more common Semantic Versioning conventions with the minimum supported version for ITKv5 being 2.0.2 (as of 2018-11-30).

 C++11
 -----